 The key to setting your dog up for success, Benoit argues, is proper socialization.
 Ideally, this takes place during the critical development period of three to 16 weeks of age.
 By gently introducing your puppy to different dogs, people, and experiences during this time, you’ll reduce the likelihood that they’ll be fearful of new dogs, people, and experiences as they get older.

 Can a dog’s social needs be met through dog parks or dog daycare?
 “For some dogs — the confident extroverts — perhaps, but others are more shy, and, as they age, many dogs lose interest in the company of exuberant youngsters.
 There also exist dogs who don’t get along well with most other dogs, but who can be friends with a special someone,” says Smuts and Ward.

 Say you adopted your dog as an adult, and they’re kind of shy.
 You can still help them socialize and meet potential friends by trying out a variety of dog parks and dog meet-ups and observing the environments when/where they seem to have fun and feel comfortable.

 Benoit says that when you do, keep an eye on the other dogs or other dog park regulars who can become territorial or dominant.
 If that’s the case, it may not be the best space for your dog, and you should try somewhere else.

 Benoit also notes that you should never try to force a friendship on your dog.
 “I allow them to respond to other dogs and reject other dogs,” he says.
 In fairness, you probably wouldn’t respond well to a friendship your parents tried to force upon you, either.

-Yep, research says your dog is the special little snowflake you tell them they are.
+Yep, research says your dog is as special and perfect as you tell them they are.

 Yep, your dog remembers that you didn’t take them out for a walk yesterday.